This Bay Area food hall is designed to jump-start the restaurants of female, minority chefs

 The abandoned post office is now owned by the city, which plans to eventually turn it into affordable housing.
 But the process of raising money for the project will take a minimum of seven years, and in the meantime, the city wanted to space–in the middle of a neighborhood that struggles with homelessness and poverty–to be active rather than blighted.
 La Cocina proposed the new food hall, and signed a lease for seven years of very low rent for the 7,000-square-foot space.

-La Cocina is still raising some funding needed for the project, but plans to open the food hall in early 2019.
+La Cocina is still raising some funding needed for the project, but plans to open the food hall in early 2019, using a pro bono design from the architecture firm Perkins and Will.
 The space will host seven graduates of the program; all are likely to be women.
 “We’ve had men graduate, but we prioritize women and specifically immigrant women and women of color,” Zigas says.
 “All of that’s really designed to address what we consider to be the inequity everywhere in the food system around business ownership.”
 The kitchen will also support community cooking classes, pop-ups, and other events.
 The food will bring higher-quality, affordable options for meals to low-income residents in a neighborhood filled with convenience stores.

 It’s a model that the organization hopes is replicated elsewhere.
 Food halls are increasingly common–but they tend to be developer-driven projects that don’t significantly lower the cost of entry for entrepreneurs.
 Zigas says that older projects, like Pike Place Market in Seattle, were set up by cities.
 “We think that people have kind of stopped doing those projects,” he says.
 “We would like to show that there’s not only a good reason to do it, but there’s a good model to do it with…and you don’t need to look to people who are just going to target the highest income earners.
 There’s a lot of working-class residents who need more places to eat.”